jsperoni/SWEN261-WeBoughtAZoo/docs/DesignDoc.md

 > _In this section you do not need to be exhaustive and list every
 > story.
 Focus on top-level features from the Vision document and
 > maybe Epics and critical Stories._
+The application must allow the user to browse and search through the catalog of animals.
+The application must allow the user to add animals to the shopping cart in order to checkout with them.
+The application must allow the user to login using a username.
+The application must store changes so that data is consistent between users and consistent between logins.
+The application must allow the owner to add, delete, and edit animals in the inventory.
+The application must allow the user to browse the species care information.
+The application must show the user the species care information for the animals they have purchased.

 ### Definition of MVP
 > _**[Sprint 2 & 4]** Provide a simple description of the Minimum Viable Product._